One of the many ways to secure a spot in the Bank of America Chicago Marathon is by meeting the established qualifying times.

 Every dollar collected through the registration process is reinvested into enhancing the event and ensuring an exceptional experience for all participants.

-• For U.S. residents, which includes individuals living in any of the 50 states, the District of Columbia, Puerto Rico, or other U.S. territories, the fee is set at $230 (USD).
+• U.S. residents (those who live in one of the 50 states, the District of Columbia, Puerto Rico or other U.S. territories): $245 (USD)

 As part of the application process, you are required to provide your credit card information.
 If your application is approved, the entry fee will be processed automatically.